Mission, Vision, and Objective Statements

 - To equip students for faithful and capable citizenship to the glory of God.

-We influence our students’ attitudes and expand our students’ skills and knowledge so that:
+We influence our students’ attitudes and expand their skills and knowledge so that:

 - Our graduates display an active faith life in their churches, workplaces, communities and the world.